Advising and Registration Periods

 Both semesters of language elements courses in French, German, Greek, Italian, Latin, Portuguese, Spanish, Yiddish, and languages offered in the Near Eastern Studies Department must be completed with passing grades in order to retain credit for both courses.
 If study of the language is terminated after the first semester, the student will lose the credit for the course.
 The course and grade will remain on the academic record, but no credit will be awarded and the grade will not affect the grade point average.
 This change to the record is generally made in the last semester prior to graduation by the student’s academic advising office, but students can also request that the advising office make the change at an earlier point.
 Students do not have to take both semesters of the first year of languages taught through the Center for Language Education to retain credit from the first semester.

 Students must take the language elements (or beginning) courses for a letter grade, with the exception of the Russian Elements course.
-The letter grade for first-semester freshmen will be covered on the transcript.

 Students in the School of Arts and Sciences do not receive an area designation for these elements courses.
 For students in the School of Engineering, language elements (or beginning) courses can be substituted for humanities courses in meeting the distribution requirement.

 Many graduate (600-level) courses in the School of Arts and Sciences and the School of Engineering offered in the graduate divisions of the university, and some advanced undergraduate courses, require the instructor’s approval.
 Engineering students also need their faculty advisor’s approval.
 The Registrar’s Office will not enroll a student in such a course without the instructor’s signature.
 If online enrollment is not available, students must use a paper registration or add/drop form.